Authentication Profile Parameters

 Select to supply the parameters in the HTTP authorization header or the request body as appropriate for the authentication profile.

-Test the authentication profile to ensure the details are valid.
+You can test the authentication profile to ensure the details are valid.
 If the test fails, the display indicates which parameters need correction.

 Parameters for JWT Bearer Grant